zivavissar/BFnS_Structure_Analysis/README.md

 ./baf_iter_c <input instance in qdimacs> <log of BnF run> > <csv file output redirects into>
 ```
 ##### BFSS Iter
-BFSS from commit [complete here] applied with the patches in diff_to_apply.diff should be run with arguments:
+BFSS from commit 13c60df758bc58b652ffeab2be7e95a0b57f7853 applied with the patches in diff_to_apply.patch should be run with arguments:
 ```
 ./readCnf <input instance in qdimacs>
 cp <basename of input instance in qdimacs>_dep.txt <bfss .dep file>